Keith Callaghan explains the thinking behind the H2.

 Under water, the design is unchanged except that the shape is now ’round bilge’ instead of ‘multi-chine’.
 Above water there are several significant changes – for aesthetic, structural and performance reasons.
 The upper chine is retained and accentuated by concave topsides.
 The stem is now vertical and the transom cut away.
 With other detailed styling changes she is an eye-catching boat with classic lines.

-As with the original Hadron, the interior incorporates a low bow tank, a central longitudinal buoyancy tank and no side buoyancy: this allows the boat to sit low in the water after a capsize to facilitate righting, but the buoyancy comes into play once righted and two bailers soon remove what water remains.
+As with the original Hadron, the interior incorporates a low bow tank, a central longitudinal buoyancy tank and no side buoyancy: this allows the boat to sit low in the water after a capsize to facilitate righting*, but the buoyancy comes into play once righted and two bailers soon remove what water remains.
 In the H2 we have added a shallow stern tank to further reduce the residual water and improve recovery time.
-A further possible refinement is the use of ‘slow draining’ buoyancy compartments under the side decks – the leeward compartment fills on capsize and when the boat is righted the water is allowed to drain away in about 20 seconds – the trapped water provides a temporary counterbalance for the helm as he clambers in over the weather gunwhale, thus minimising the chances of a re-capsize to weather.
-Another safety feature is the open transom, which facilitates re-entry of an exhausted crew after a capsize, should they be unable to get over the gunwhale.
+Another safety feature is the open transom, which facilitates re-entry of an exhausted crew after a capsize, should they be unable to get in over the gunwhale.
+From January 2018, all Hadron H2s have been fitted with retrieval lines to further facilitate capsize recovery.

 The absence of a full double bottom means that the generous hull depth can be fully utilised to provide an ergonomic sitting out position – no ‘straight-leg’ sitting out required!

-The PY of the boat is expected to be somewhere between a Blaze and a Finn.
-Standard fit-out utilises Allen Brothers fittings, and is comprehensive.
+The RYA has given the H2 an Experimental Portsmouth Number of 1037 for 2018.
+Standard fit-out utilises Allen Brothers fittings, and is comprehensive, with all controls led to each side deck utilising endless lines.
 Carbon spars and HD sail are included.
 Everything about the boat is premium quality and even though light in weight, is designed to last.
-Buyers will have a choice of a very wide range of hull and deck colours.
-Price will be similar to that for Blaze or a Phantom, but we plan to have some very special introductory offers.
+Buyers have a choice of a very wide range of hull and deck colours.
+Price is similar to that for a Blaze or a Phantom.

-As Tom Gruitt said in the original Yachts and Yachting review of the Hadron (Mk1), it is an “An extremely well-mannered boat which was very comfortable to sail while still giving the performance to put a smile on your face”.
-We will be building on that concept with the new carbon composite Hadron H2.
+As Tom Gruitt said in the original Yachts and Yachting review of the Hadron (H1), it is an “An extremely well-mannered boat which was very comfortable to sail while still giving the performance to put a smile on your face”.
+We are building on that concept with the new carbon composite Hadron H2.

 I suggested earlier that this boat is designed with the more mature person in mind – but H2 will appeal to all who take enjoyment from the superb performance and handling, quality manufacture and design, and pride in ownership of a modern classic singlehander.